-Only medical care expenses that have not been or will not be reimbursed by any other source may be Eligible Medical Expenses (to the extent all other conditions for Eligible Medical Expenses have been satisfied).
+Only healthcare expenses that have not been or will not be reimbursed by any other source may be Eligible Healthcare Expenses (to the extent all other conditions for Eligible Healthcare Expenses have been satisfied).
 As such, this HRA does not coordinate benefits with any other group or individual health coverage except as provided herein.

-"HRA Eligible Medical Expenses" are medical care expenses incurred by you or your eligible dependents that satisfy all of the conditions described below.
-All expenses that are not within the scope of "HRA Eligible Medical Expenses" described below are excluded.
+"HRA Eligible Healthcare Expenses" are healthcare expenses incurred by you or your eligible dependents that satisfy all of the conditions described below.
+All expenses that are not within the scope of "HRA Eligible Healthcare Expenses" described below are excluded.
 The following expenses are eligible for reimbursement under this HRA Plan (provided all other terms and conditions of the HRA have been satisfied):

 Medical Preventive Health Care

 Prescriptions Prescribed Over the Counter Medications

 Vision Dental

 Durable Medical Equipment

 Insulin

 Over-the-Counter Code Section 213(d) products & devices

 The list above is a general categorical list for eligible expenses.
-To obtain a detailed sample list, visit Humana's website at www.myhumana.com or call 877-KYSPIRIT (877-597-7474) to obtain a list of eligible expenses.
+To obtain a detailed sample list, visit Humana's website at www.Myhumana.com or call 877-597-7474 to obtain a list of eligible expenses.
 This list is subject to change.

-NOTE: Effective January 1, 2011, HRA funds may no longer be used to purchase over-the-counter medications (OTCs).
+NOTE: Effective January 1, 2011, HRA funds may no longer be used to purchase Over-the-Counter medications (OTCs).
 You may be able to obtain reimbursement with a receipt and prescription.